benansell/lobo/README.md

 Prevents lobo from trying to run elm-package when running the tests.
 This can be useful when using lobo without an internet connection.

-### --noUpdate
-Prevents lobo from trying to update the elm-package.json file in tests directory.
-The default is to try and sync the elm-package.json files in the base and test directories.

-### --noWarn
-Hides elm make build warnings.
-The default is to show warning messages

 ### --prompt
 Prevents lobo and elm tools asking your permission, and always answers "yes"